ml-tooling/ssh-proxy/README.md

 - 🛡 SSH access to behind-firewall clusters via a single port.
 - 🐳 Easy to deploy via Docker and Kubernetes.
-- 📄 Access logging
+- 🔐 Restrict target containers based on port and DNS pattern.
-- 🔐 Restrict target containers based on port and DNS names
+- 📄 Basic access logging based on user logins.

 ## Getting Started

 ### Prerequisites

-- The target container names must start with the prefix defined via `$SSH_PERMIT_SERVICE_PREFIX`
+- The target container names must start with the prefix defined via `$SSH_PERMIT_SERVICE_PREFIX`.

-The bastion accepts an incoming key, if it belongs to one of the targets key, in other words the bastion server authorizes all target public keys (it is still not possible to login to the bastion directly.
-The authorization happens only for creating the final connection).
-For this to work, following requirements have to be fulfilled:
+- The SSH target containers must have a valid public key that can be found under `$SSH_TARGET_KEY_PATH` (default: `~/.ssh/id_ed25519.pub`).

-- The ssh target containers must have a public key that can be found under `/root/.ssh/id_ed25519.pub`
+> ℹ️ _The SSH proxy accepts an incoming key, if it belongs to one of the targets key, in other words the proxy/bastion server authorizes all target public keys.
+It is still not possible to login to the bastion directly.
+The authorization happens only for creating and tunneling the final connection._

-- In Kubernetes mode, the Bastion and the ssh-targets must be in the same namespace
+- In Kubernetes mode, the SSH proxy and the SSH targets must be in the same namespace.

-The implemented behavior can be slow for big clusters, as `kubectl exec` is a quite slow command.
+> ℹ️ _The implemented behavior can be slow for big clusters, as `kubectl exec` is a quite slow command._

 You can avoid those requirements by setting `$MANUAL_AUTH_FILE=true` and maintaing the bastion's `/etc/ssh/authorized_keys_cache` file yourself (e.g. by mounting a file at the same location).
 In this case, you don't have to mount the Docker socket / Kubernetes config into the container.
 The `authorized_keys_cache` file has the same format as the standard ssh authorized_keys file.

 ### Start SSH Proxy